cornerstone-consulting/INFIODocs/Infio-security-best-practices.md

   - Port 443/80 (HTTP/S) are restricted to private IP ranges within the same subnet.
 - Outbound traffic is limited to essential services, and any unwanted outgoing communication is blocked.

-### Private Key Encryption

-- Access to the EC2 instance is restricted to those with a key pair.
-The private key is securely stored by the customer, and access logs are reviewed periodically to detect any unauthorized access attempts.

 ---